• Skip to primary navigation

 While it is not as widely available as regular cabbage, Napa cabbage can usually be found in Asian markets or specialty stores.

-If you are looking for a cabbage substitute that adds a touch of flavor to your dish, then Napa cabbage is a good option.
+If you are looking for a cabbage substitute that adds some flavor to your dish, then Napa cabbage is a good option.

 2 - Brussels Sprouts